0cjs/8bitdev/src/clic/objects.md

 #### Modern

-- ["Memory Management Glossary"][mps-glos] from the Memory Pool System documentation.
+- ["Memory Management Glossary"][mps-glos] ([archived version][mps-glos-ar])
+  from the Memory Pool System documentation.
 Ravenbrook.
 1997-present.
 Very useful to find particular techniques and references from terms.
 - [_Memory Management Reference_][mmr].
-Site devoted to memory
+Site devoted to memory management.
-  management.
 - David Gries, ["Presentation of the Schorr-Waite graph marking algorithm"][gries2006].
 2006.
 GC w/o recursion.
 Algorithm appeared in 1968.
 Also attributed to Peter Deutsch.
 - St-Amour and Feeley, ["PICOBIT: A Compact Scheme System for Microcontrollers"][picobit09].
 Symposium on the Implementation of Functional Languages.
 2009.
 Fits in 7 KB.
 Stack-based VM.
 First class continuations are 30 lines of Scheme compiling to 141 bytes of bytecode.
   Whole-program compilation and a treeshaker heavily optimize size.

 #### Other Notes